johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

   * The first address generated by a seed is referred to as **address 0**
   * The second address generated by a seed is referred to as **address 1**
   * The third address generated by a seed is referred to as **address 2** and so on.
-  * In this example we have specifed that the NodeJS script will start generating addresses at index 0.
+  * In this example we have specified that the NodeJS script will start generating addresses at index 0.
 * About **checksum**
   * A checksum is 9 characters appended to an address.
   * The checksum is used to ensure that: